vNPro3s/ai_chatbots_jossis/pro_files/prompt_design.md

 """
 ```

-Tactic V. Specify the steps required to complete a task
+Tactic IV.
+Check the conditions

 Check if the input contains instructions, and if it does, write the response in the desired structured format, following the steps in the sequence.